Deep dive

 | Stoneham | 83.0% | 17.0% | 1.57% | FY2027 |

 Marblehead and Swampscott last passed an override in 2006, 20 years ago.
-Cohasset's last override win was FY2005.
+Cohasset last passed an override in FY2005.
 Every other town in this group has passed an override more recently or is voting on one this spring.

-Similar demographics to the first group, but with enough office parks, biotech, retail, or routes along I-90 / Route 9 to carry 17–33% of the tax levy.
+Demographically, these towns look like the first group.
+But they have enough office parks, biotech, retail, or highway frontage along I-90 / Route 9 to carry 17–33% of the tax levy.
 New growth rates are materially higher too.
-These towns still hold override votes periodically, but the interval between votes tends to be longer.
+Override votes still happen periodically, but the interval between them tends to be longer.

 |---|---|---|---|---|